robot297/JAG_7_2019/grades/Lab 6 Questions.md

  **For all questions: if a specific method or variable name is given, use it.**

+ **Make sure you add your new java file(s) to your git repository so they are uploaded to GitHub.
+    Otherwise, I won't get all of your code, and your code won't compile for the autograder.**

+ To add files to your repository, click 'Yes' when you create a new file and IntelliJ asks if you want to add it to git.
+ If you did not add a file to git at this point, then right-click on that file and select git > add.
+Commit and push to GitHub and verify you see the file there.

  **Part 1:**

  Modify ITECCourse.
 Add a variable to store the room that the ITECCourse meets in.